shreyasskasetty/Printly/README.md

 * 👍 Friendly UI & UX
 * 🎉 Has nice looking templates
 * 🔒 Does not touch user’s data
-* 💰 Free! :)

-  If you think Manta delivers these, let me know by putting a star on this project 😉

 ### Development